 Why am I being charged a $30 Immunization Incomplete Fee? (show/hide »)

-How do I sign up for the Huskie Installment Plan (HIP) for Spring semester? (show/hide »)
+How do I sign up for the Huskie Installment Plan (HIP) for Fall semester? (show/hide »)

-Sign-up for the spring 2014 Huskie Installment Plan (HIP) must be completed by November 30, 2013.
+Sign-up for the fall 2014 Huskie Installment Plan (HIP) must be completed by June 30, 2014.
 Complete HIP payment plan information can be found on our Huskie Installment Plan page.

 How come my HIP installments are not always equal? (show/hide »)